 One of the most significant components of loan forgiveness programs like Public Service Loan Forgiveness (PSLF) is making the required number of qualifying monthly payments on your federal direct loans.
 These forgiveness programs only apply to direct loans, so it’s imperative to determine whether or not you have direct loans before utilizing this repayment strategy.

-🚨 PSLF Overhaul: Federal Family Education Loans, also known as FFEL Loans, and Perkins Loans can be consolidated before October 31, 2022* into a new direct loan, and those past payments will still count.
+🚨 PSLF Overhaul: Federal Family Education Loans, also known as FFEL Loans, and Perkins Loans can be consolidated before April 30, 2024* into a new direct loan, and those past payments will still count.
 Not only that, payments made under any repayment plan can be counted toward PSLF, including non-income-driven repayment plans.
-And payments made prior to Direct loan consolidation can be counted towards PSLF.
-This is wonderful news! *This has since been extended to May 1, 2023 (Read Here).
+Payments made before Direct loan consolidation can be counted towards PSLF.

 To determine whether you have direct loans, you should visit NSLDS.ed.gov, click the “Financial Aid Review” button, and log in using your Federal Student Aid ID (FSA ID).
-On the summary page, it should list every one of your Federal loans.
+The summary page should list every one of your federal loans.
 Under the type of loan, you will look for the word “Direct” before other indicators.
 For example, “Direct Consolidated Unsubsidized” or “Direct Stafford Subsidized.”

 The Perkins Loan is a federal loan available to undergraduate, graduate, and professional students with exceptional financial needs.
 There is a fixed interest rate of 5%.
 One of the most distinguishing differences is that some schools do not participate in the Federal Perkins Loan Program.
 When acquiring the loan, students will make payments to the school, as they are usually the lender.
 Funds under this program are also contingent on availability.